johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

   <img src="/assets/images/diagrams/cs-type-derivation-simple.png"></img>
 </div>

-Beginning with the most basic type rule for one of the values `true`, which lacks a premise, the stack expands outward from the subterm to establish the parent term's type.
-This stacking is referred to as a derevation tree.
-Taking the more complex term from earlier it's clear why:
+Equation 13 is the stack, a derivation tree.
+It explains how the reader can derive the type at the bottom from it's subterms.
+Starting with equation 14, the subterm `true` is typed by the type rule *true*.
+That can then be "stacked" by using it to replace the premise of type rule *lambda* in equation 15.
+The type derivation expands from the subterm to establish each subsequent parent term's type.
+Make sure to note that type derivations are never really accompanied by the full form of the type rules in equations (just the labels like *lambda* and *true*) but it's helpful here for illustration here.
+Taking the more complex term from earlier it's clear why they are ommited:

 ```coffeescript
 (-> true) (-> (-> false))()